CropTrak Software As A Service Agreement

 Neither party will be liable to the other for any failure or delay in the performance of such party’s non-monetary obligations due to causes beyond its control, such as failure or delay caused, directly or indirectly, by fire, flood, earthquakes, other elements of nature, acts of war, terrorism, riots, civil disorders, rebellions or revolutions, epidemics, communications line or power failures, or governmental laws, court orders, and regulations imposed after the fact.
 In the event that any such failure or delay exceeds thirty (30) days, the party whose performance is not so abridged may terminate this Agreement upon notice and without

 The Vendor will provide the security services set (the “Security Services”).
 Except to the extent caused by Vendor’s failure to provide Security Services, Vendor is not responsible for (i) unauthorized access to Customer’s Content, or (ii) damages arising out of unauthorized access.

-The Vendor will provide the Services at the Service Levels set forth in the Purchase Order.
+The Vendor will provide the Services at the Service Levels set forth in the Statement of Work.
 CREDITS ASSOCIATED WITH THE FAILURE TO MEET A PARTICULAR CRITICAL SERVICE LEVEL, IF ANY, ARE CUSTOMER’S SOLE AND EXCLUSIVE REMEDY FOR VENDOR’S FAILURE TO MEET THAT PARTICULAR CRITICAL SERVICE LEVEL.

 21 – Questions